kmlucy/docker-assistant-relay/README.md

     -v /path/to/host/folder/tokens:/assistant-relay/server/configurations/tokens \
     kmlucy/docker-assistant-relay
 ```
 Copy the url and paste it into a browser.
-Follow the step online until it presents you with a code.
+Follow the steps online until it presents you with a code.
 Paste that code into the terminal and press enter.
 You should get a message that Assistant Relay is running.
 You can now close the container.

 After setup, you can run it with:
 ```